-In collaboration with Astellas, Cytokinetics is developing reldesemtiv, a fast skeletal muscle troponin activator (FSTA) as a potential treatment for people living with debilitating diseases and conditions associated with neuromuscular or non-neuromuscular dysfunction, muscular weakness, and/or muscle fatigue.
+In collaboration with Astellas, Cytokinetics is developing reldesemtiv, a fast skeletal muscle troponin activator (FSTA), as a potential treatment for people living with debilitating diseases and conditions associated with muscular weakness, and/or muscle fatigue, including ALS and SMA.

 Reldesemtiv is an investigational drug candidate intended to slow the rate of calcium release from the regulatory troponin complex of fast skeletal muscle fibers.
 Contraction of skeletal muscles is driven by the sarcomere, the fundamental unit of muscle contraction, which contains myosin, a protein which converts chemical energy into mechanical force through its interaction with another protein, actin.
 This interaction is regulated by other proteins including troponin and tropomyosin, and is dependent on changes in calcium.
 By slowing the rate of calcium release, reldesemtiv sensitizes the sarcomere to calcium, leading to an increase in muscle contractility.

 Reldesemtiv was the subject of a Phase 2, hypothesis-generating clinical study in patients with Type 2, Type 3 and Type 4 SMA.
 The study showed increases in the distance patients could walk in six minutes, a validated measure of endurance consistent with the mechanism of action in patients treated with reldesemtiv.